-Q: 22.
-Does the Geofence apply to both Sandata and non Sandata users, even if not turned on for alerts right . now?
-A: Yes, however, the exception (GPS exception) for being outside the geofence is not turned on for the DE EVV program.
+Q: 23.
+Does the Geofence apply to both Sandata and non Sandata users, even if not turned on for alerts right Α. now?
+A: Yes, however, the exception (GPS exception) for being outside the geofence is not turned on for the 7 44 DE EVV program.
 It is informational only and posts to a GPS report in the aggregator that the State can review.
 Reason codes for Alt EVV are currently set in the technical specification as optional (not required).
 Since the GPS exception is not enabled; a reason code should not be sent when any part of the visit is performed outside of the currently configured geofence.

-Q: 23.
-Are schedules required?
+Q: 24.
+Will schedules have to be populated first and then matched, or just completed visits?
 A: The use of schedules within Sandata is optional.
 If a provider chooses to enter a schedule into Sandata, they will be notified of late visits (30 minutes after scheduled start time) and missed visits (60 minutes after scheduled start time).